 - Are the tenants in the property attractive to an incoming purchaser?

 - Are the leases in the property supportive of rental growth and opportunity?

 - Are the leases in the property professionally prepared by a solicitor and registered on the title?

 - Is the property located in an area where tenants want to be located?

 - What do the neighbours think of the existing property?

 - What rental types and levels of rental are acceptable in the market and does this property provide them?

 - What comparable properties existing in the area and remain unsold or vacant?

 - What is the future of the other developments in the area and is there an abundance of development land nearby which will soften the potential price you can achieve?

 - What are the supply and demand factors for lettable space in the region?

-- What is the history of the property and the building?
+- What are the historical facts of the property and the building?

 - Are there any environmental issues that can jeopardise the sale?

 - Has the building been on the market before, and if so, for how long and at what price or method of sale?

 - What is the best time of year to sell the property?

 - Are there any vacancy factors or short term leases in the property which need to be rectified before moving towards sale?

 - Given the current building, what is its future life cycle and who will, therefore, be attracted to the building in its potential sale?

 - What is the best way to sell the building in a timely fashion that will achieve the best price?

 - What amount of vendor advertising will you need to impact the market?

 - What is the existing time on market for current sales stock?

 - Have you been able to fully inspect the property and the precinct to completely understand what you are dealing with?

 - Have you identified and inspected all property documentation including leases, and titles that are relevant to the property selling?